 If you specify AUTOPUBLISH(YES) on the CORBASERVER definition, the beans in a deployed JAR file are automatically published to the namespace when the DJAR definition is successfully installed into the CorbaServer.
 Alternatively, you can issue a PERFORM CORBASERVER PUBLISH or PERFORM DJAR PUBLISH command.

-The resource manager for enterprise beans (see the CICS Operations and Utilities Guide) indicates if the "autopublish" feature is on or off.
+The Resource Manager for enterprise beans (see The Resource Manager for Enterprise Beans, in the CICS Operations and Utilities Guide) indicates if the "autopublish" feature is on or off.

 Ensure any additional classes are on class paths